EERA Annual Conference

 Evaluation Criteria: Poster session proposals will be evaluated on: (a) the significance of the topic/issue/problem to the field; (b) clarity of objectives and intended outcomes of the session; (c) potential for stimulating scholarly discussion, (d) originality, and (e) methods planned to engage participants.

-The Call for Proposals for 2013 is now closed.
+The Call for Proposals is now closed for the 2014 conference.

 Future Conference Locations